NMinato77/bioinfo_tutorial/README.md

 1. manipulate scRNA-seq data with Python
 2. pre-process the data
 3. reduce the dimension of and cluster the data
-4. infer a latent trajectory of cells
+4. find marker genes of cell types and annotate clusters

 ### Goals
 Through this tutorial, you can learn: